Flag of Prince Edward Island: History

-The French first settled in modern-day Prince Edward Island during the 1720s and named it Ile Saint-Jean.
+The French first settled in modern-day Prince Edward Island during the 1720s and named it Île Saint-Jean.
 The Treaty of Paris of 1763 saw France permanently relinquish the island to the United Kingdom.
 It was consequently placed under the administration of the Colony of Nova Scotia and its name was anglicized to St. John’s Island.
 The territory became a separate colony in 1769, and was accorded its own seal on July 14 of that same year.
 It featured an oak tree with three adjacent smaller trees.
 The island was renamed in 1799 to honour Prince Edward, Duke of Kent and Strathearn, who was the commander of the British forces in North America and garrisoned in nearby Halifax at the time.

 Responsible government was accorded to Prince Edward Islanders in 1851.
 The territory hosted the Charlottetown Conference in 1864, which culminated in Canadian Confederation three years later on July 1, 1867, between the Province of Canada (consisting of modern-day Ontario and Quebec), Nova Scotia, and New Brunswick.
 Although the island was consequently dubbed the "Cradle of Confederation", it initially opted not to join due to lack of popular support.
 However, major economic troubles on the island led it to reconsider and eventually acquiesce to confederation.
 It officially joined the Dominion of Canada exactly six years later on July 1, 1873.
 Subsequently, King Edward VII issued a Royal Warrant on May 30, 1905, allowing Prince Edward Island to utilize their own coat of arms.
 The shield was derived from the Great Seal of 1769, with the addition of a gold lion on a red chief.

 In the time leading up to the Canadian Centennial in 1967, Conrad Swan – the first Canadian to be appointed to the College of Arms in London – was invited to design a flag for Prince Edward Island.
 He created an armorial banner based on the province's coat of arms and included a fimbriation of alternating red and white rectangles on the outer three sides of the flag.
 The Act of Legislature that tabled this flag received royal assent on March 24, 1964.

 In a 2001 online survey conducted by the North American Vexillological Association, Prince Edward Island's flag ranked within the top third of state, provincial and territorial flags from Canada, the United States, and select current and former territories of the United States.
 It finished in 21st place out of 72, and placed fifth among official Canadian flags after Quebec, Nova Scotia, Nunavut, and New Brunswick.